 - An original invoice/receipt must accompany all returns. - Return products MUST be wrapped/protected in bubble wrap and sturdy packaging similar to that in which they were received. - Returns will be accepted only if they are undamaged and in saleable condition, unless the return is due to a manufacturer defect in the product(s). - Return shipments MUST be able to be tracked.
 Contact Greenwave International with a tracking number for your return shipment.

-info@greenwavefilters.com 1-800-506-6098
+customerservice@greenwavefilters.com 1-800-506-6098 or 1-415-275-3485

 Returns Due To Product Defects or Shipping Errors: